TomasVDDC/road-segmentation/README.md

 ## Using This Repository

--**Setup Environment**: Ready to use on Google Colab, only need to update the path to your drive directory -**Command Board**: Parameters of training can easily be configured before training in PARAMS dictionnary
+- **Setup Environment**: Ready to use on Google Colab, only need to update the path to your drive directory
+- **Command Board**: Parameters of training can easily be configured before training in **PARAMS** dictionnary

 ## Test Set Results
 The model is able to accurately segment thin and curved roads.
 It also avoids parking lots and railroads.

-<br><br>

 <div style="text-align: center;">
     <img src="./results/img_9.png" alt="Original Image 1" style="width: 45%; margin-right: 2%; display: inline-block;" />